Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 39. Photo Editor / Retoucher

-If you’re a Photoshop guru with an eye for design and colour, you’ll find plenty of work in photo editing and retouching.
-Although software to do this stuff is widespread and accessible, actually knowing how to use it properly is a distinct skill.
+If you’re a Photoshop guru with an eye for design and colour, you’ll find plenty of online work in photo editing and retouching.
+Yes, the software is widespread and accessible, but it is a distinct skill to know how to use it properly.

-Just type “photo edit” into any of the job boards (such as PeoplePerHour) and you’ll find people looking for help – with everything from editing their wedding photographs to removing objects from the background of pictures they’ve taken.
+Just type “photo edit” into any of the job boards (such as PeoplePerHour).
+You’ll find people looking for help – with everything from editing their wedding photographs to removing objects from the background of pictures they’ve taken.

 40. Video Creator / Editor

-Upwork’s “fastest growing skills” report for Q1 2019 listed “explainer videos” in fourth place.
-Video content of all kinds is increasingly popular, and there’s lots of demand for those who can create it.
-Indeed quotes the average salary for a video editor as $17.32 per hour.
+Video content of all kinds is increasingly popular, and there’s lots of demand for those who can create and edit it.

-A creative eye, and expert knowledge of related software, such as Adobe Premiere and Camtasia.
+To start working as a video creator/editor, you will need a creative eye and expert knowledge of related software, such as Adobe Premiere and Camtasia.

-It was hard to decide which section to place “influencer” under on our list of online jobs.
+It was hard to decide which section to place “influencer” under on our list of some of the best online jobs.
 However, as taking the perfect Instagram photo is often a big part of it, the “creative” section seemed most appropriate!

-If you have 100,000 Instagram followers, you can apparently charge $1000 for a post, and work upwards or downwards as appropriate from there.
-The rewards can be considerable, but building up that many followers is a considerable task.
+If you have 100,000 Instagram followers, you can apparently charge $1000 for a post, so the rewards can be considerable, but building up that many followers is a big task.

-Generally speaking, you visit hotels, resorts, restaurants and beaches, take “aspirational” photos and share your experiences with your online audience.
-Influencers often work directly with brands and are compensated for the online promotion generated.
+Generally speaking, influencers visit hotels, resorts, restaurants and beaches, post “aspirational” photos and share their experiences with their online audience.
+Influencers often work directly with businesses to promote brands and are compensated for the online promotion generated.

 You’ll need a strong creative vision, an eye for marketing, and serious determination to build up your initial following.
-Experience in PR, fashion and related industries helps.
+Experience in PR, fashion and related industries helps, too.

-Read this article for a review of a product that can build your Instagram following – and some of my own opinionated views on influencer “culture!”
+Read this post for a review of a product that can build your Instagram following – and some of my own opinionated views on influencer “culture!”

 42. Craft Creator

-If you’re itching to flex your creative muscles, the internet offers lots of popular platforms for selling your wares.
+If you’re itching to flex your creative muscles, the internet offers lots of popular platforms for selling the wares you make.
 The “richest” craft seller on Etsy made $960,000 in 2017.

-At the other end of the scale you have creators making pocket money from their work, and lots of people in the middle making a healthy living.
-From T-shirts to tea-towels and from mugs to mouse-mats – if you can imagine it and produce it, the online world allows you to sell it – globally.
+From T-shirts to tea-towels and mugs to mouse-mats – if you can imagine and produce it, the online world allows you to sell it for money – globally.

-Marketing skill is also essential if you want to build up a good audience and make lots of sales.
-Thanks to platforms like RedBubble, you can even create crafts from your designs, instantly resulting in a merchandise line all of your own.
+Then you want good technical skills for setting up an online store and marketing skills to build up a good audience and make lots of sales.
+Thanks to platforms like RedBubble and Pietra, you can even create crafts from your designs to produce a merchandise line all of your own.

-With many people now very careful about what they eat, and trends in everything from gluten-free diets to veganism, there’s lots of potential to set up an online business advising people on nutrition.
-One to one consultations can easily sell for $75 or more.
+Many people now are cautious about what they eat, and there are trends in everything from gluten-free diets to veganism.
+So there’s lots of potential to set up an online business providing nutrition advice.

-As a nutritionist working via the internet, there are lots of different ways to earn money, several of which tie in with the other online jobs on this list.
-You could create courses, offer one-to-one consultations, or run a niche blog specialising in a particular area of food and nutrition.
+There are many different ways to make money as an online nutritionist, and several of them tie in with the other online jobs on this list.
+For example, you could create courses, offer one-to-one consultations, or run a niche blog specialising in a particular area of food and nutrition.

-In an industry where exactly what constitutes an “expert” is something of a grey area, strong related qualifications will help you to stand out.
-If you’re creating your own brand, marketing knowledge, patience and determination will all be a great help.
+In an industry where exactly what constitutes an “expert” is something of a grey area, related qualifications will help you stand out and make more money.

-This is the kind of career where it’s best to establish your own presence and audience.
-That said, a search on the usual boards revealed plenty of related gigs, from paleo nutrition advisors to dieticians to consult on dieting apps.
+Nutrition is the kind of career where it’s best to establish your own presence and audience.
+That said, a job search on the usual boards revealed plenty of related gigs, from paleo nutrition advisors to dieticians to consult on dieting apps.